leereilly/games/README.md

 * [Chromacore](https://github.com/Murkantilism/game-off-2013) - 2D musical platformer set in a dark, black & white world that progressively becomes more colorful and happy through successful gameplay.
 * [Emberwind](https://github.com/operasoftware/Emberwind) - HTML5 port of the indie platform game Emberwind.
 * [For King](https://github.com/AD1337/ForKingGame) - Puzzle platformer game about a king in search for his lost crown.
 [Play it now!](http://www.newgrounds.com/dump/item/1cc54f046fa51768d8169e65121b0af0)
 * [Mario Maker](https://github.com/pratishshr/mario-maker) - Classic Mario Game with Level-Editor.
-[Play it now!](http://pratishshr.github.io/mario-maker/)
+[Play it now!](http://pratishshr.github.io/mario-maker)
+* [Marble Blast Web](https://github.com/vanilagy/marbleblast) - A web port of Marble Blast Gold and Marble Blast Platinum.
+[Play it now!](https://marbleblast.vani.ga)
 * [PixelPlatformer](https://github.com/bendangelo/PixelPlatformer) - Simple platformer game that demonstrates the power of the Entity game engine.
 * [Platform](https://github.com/vuanhhaogk/Platform-Game) - A small game was made with Phaser Game Engine.
 [Play it now!](https://vuanhhaogk.github.io/apps/platform/index.html)
 * [TransCube](https://github.com/jeroenverfallie/ggo13-transcube) - 2d puzzle platformer based on the concept of transforming into different "blocks", with their unique properties, and making you way to the end of the level with the provided transformations.
 [Play it now!](http://code.jerev.be/ggo13-transcube/)